Crown Jewel (2018): Storylines

 At Super Show-Down, AJ Styles defeated Samoa Joe by submission in a no countout, no disqualification match to retain the WWE Championship, while Daniel Bryan defeated The Miz to earn a future WWE Championship match.
 Following Bryan's win, SmackDown General Manager Paige announced that he would receive his title match against Styles at Crown Jewel.
 However, after the two had a heated exchange on the October 30 episode of SmackDown, Commissioner Shane McMahon announced that their championship match would take place that night, where Styles successfully retained after submitting Bryan with the "Calf Crusher".
 Moments after the match concluded, Joe attacked both men, choking each out with the "Coquina Clutch".
 Enraged, Styles demanded to face Joe at Crown Jewel with the title on the line, and Paige reluctantly made it official.
 In reality, Bryan had also legitimately refused to work Crown Jewel due to the controversy surrounding the event, so WWE moved his championship match up to the October 30 episode of SmackDown.

 At Super Show-Down, Triple H defeated The Undertaker in a no disqualification match.
 After the match, Triple H and Undertaker, along with Shawn Michaels and Kane, who were in the respective corners of Triple H and Undertaker, showed mutual respect for one another until Undertaker and Kane attacked Triple H and Michaels.
 On the following Raw, Triple H and Michaels formally rechristened themselves as D-Generation X, challenging The Brothers of Destruction to a tag team match at Crown Jewel, marking Michaels' first match since The Undertaker retired Michaels at WrestleMania XXVI in March 2010.

-On the SmackDown 1000 special on October 16, The Bar (Cesaro and Sheamus) defeated The New Day (represented by Big E and Xavier Woods) to win the SmackDown Tag Team Championship, with help from their new ally Big Show.
-A rematch for the titles was scheduled for Crown Jewel.
+On the SmackDown 1000 special on October 16, The Bar (Cesaro and Sheamus) defeated The New Day (Big E and Xavier Woods, accompanied by Kofi Kingston) to win the SmackDown Tag Team Championship, with help from their new ally Big Show.
+The following week, a rematch for the titles was scheduled for Crown Jewel.

 On November 1, it was announced that Shinsuke Nakamura would defend the United States Championship against Rusev on the event's Kickoff pre-show.